 It’s too early to say.
-The iGaming bill got passed this year, and the odds of a successful launch look good.
+The iGaming bill got passed in 2021, and the odds of a successful launch look good.
 Even if all goes as planned, however, there’s a lengthy rule-making, licensing and testing process to go through before launch.

 Typically, that process takes a year or more.
 However, Connecticut’s a small state with fewer moving parts than most, and everyone seems eager to get online casinos up and running.
 The most probable timeline, then, would be a launch probably toward the middle of 2022 or slightly earlier.
-Although lawmakers are hoping to launch this fall.
+Although lawmakers are hoping to launch in 2021.

 If there is only one skin allowed per casino operator, as is looking like it will be the case, then the answer will be two.
 If not for that restriction, then the state could probably support up to four.